3 years ago I started a company in my Bedroom.

-Each share represents a fractional ownership of the company.
+Each share represents fractional ownership of the company.

 Stocks can either be issued publicly or privately.

-If issued publicly, they trade on stock exchange platforms like Nairobi Securities Exchange (NSE), NASDAQ or New York Stock Exchange.
+If issued publicly, they trade on stock exchange platforms like the Nairobi Securities Exchange (NSE), NASDAQ, or the New York Stock Exchange.

 When issued privately, they are held by a small group of people.